 The last step is the configuration of Interface and Connection Monitoring.
 The Interface and Connection Monitoring setup can be accessed via SAP Solution Manager Configuration (SOLMAN_SETUP).

 To access the Integration Monitoring setup please go to SAP Solution Manager Configuration (SOLMAN_SETUP) → Application Operations → Integration Monitoring → Interface and Connections.

 Please note that you can only set up this channel if you run at least SAP Solution Manager 7.2 SP 08.
 With this template you can monitor exceptions happening directly in SAP Fieldglass.

 Navigate to the step 'Define Scope'.
 You can create a new scenario for the SAP Fieldglass monitoring or use an existing one.
 Make sure the on premise system for the SAP Fieldglass scenario and the Cloud Service created for SAP Fieldglass are part of the Interface and Connection Monitoring scenario.
-If you use the integration via SAP CPI this cloud service should be added as well.
+If you use the integration via SAP Integration Suite - Cloud Integration this cloud service should be added as well.

 Create the Interface Channel:

 If you activate a metric please make sure:

 The filter parameters marked with (CP) in the list above are used to create an extended context.
 This means that you can group your results using these parameters.
 The data collection will then count the exceptions based in these grouping criteria.